djmitche/remsh/doc/using/ops.rst

         This method raises :class:`~remsh.amp.rpc.RemoteError` if `src` does not exist or is not readable, or if `dest` already exists.

-    .. method:: rmtree(tree)
+    .. method:: remove(path)

-        :param tree: root of the directory tree to remove
+        :param path: path to the file or directory to remove

-        Remove `tree` and all files and directories beneath it.
-This method is most often used for cleanup, so it tries everything possible (including resetting file permissions) to delete the tree, but raises :class:`~remsh.amp.rpc.RemoteError` if it is not successful.
+        Remove `path` and all files and directories beneath it.
+This method is most often used for cleanup, so it tries everything possible (including resetting subdirectory permissions) to delete the file or directory, but raises :class:`~remsh.amp.rpc.RemoteError` if it is not successful.

+        This method will succeed trivially if `path` does not exist.

     .. method:: rename(src, dest)